 Yearly reviews also gives you the opportunity to change your lens design if advances are made in contact lens technology, or if you wish to change between lens modalities (eg from a monthly to a daily lens).

-Contact Lens Express Service (Sign up and Receive 30% Off)
+Contact Lens Express Service (Sign up to our subscription service and receive 30% off and free shipping.)

 Our Contact Lens Express is a subscription service for the ordering and delivery of your contact lenses.
 Never run out again!